ceford/j4xdemos-com-jdocmanual-v2/README.md

 Two libraries are included in the component libraries folder.

-In the edition that features source management two libraries are required, one to convert markdown to HTML and a second to provide a diff view of proposed changes to source files.
+In the edition that features source management two libraries are required, one to convert markdown to html and a second to provide a diff view of proposed changes to source files.

 - league/commonmark is used to convert Markdown to HTML.